acoreas/BabelViscoFDTD/Tests/README.md

 ## Running Tests
 ### In terminal

-In the highest level directory of BabelBrain, simply execute the `pytest` command in your terminal.
+In the highest level directory of BabelViscoFDTD, simply execute the `pytest` command in your terminal.
 This command will discover and run **ALL** tests.
 Note that pytest will automatically be configured based on parameters specified in the `pytest.ini` file.

 A timestamped report of all tests ran will automatically be saved to the `Pytest_Reports` folder while the individual tests ran will also be saved to `Pytest_Reports/individual_tests/`